→ Your Visit →

 Here at Sage Gateshead everyone is welcome

-We work really hard to remove barriers and make our building (and everything that happens here) as accessible as possible.
+We work really hard to make our building (and everything that happens here) as accessible as possible.
 Here are some things that might help you enjoy your visit.

 - Our Box Office, toilets, performance spaces, cafe, Brasserie and bars are accessible to all.

 - We’re served by excellent public transport links and have step-free access.

 - We have our own car park with lift access situated directly behind the building.
 We also have a number of priority spaces for blue badge holders near the entrances to Sage Gateshead as well as in our car park.